simonsobs/nemo/README.md

 Listed below are tagged, internal releases of nemo:

-* v18.06: Brought up-to-date with changes that were made in tileDeck branch; this is the version used for making S16 point source catalogs (by Sigurd) and preliminary AdvACT cluster catalogs.
+* **v18.06:** Brought up-to-date with changes that were made in tileDeck branch; this is the version used for making S16 point source catalogs (by Sigurd) and preliminary AdvACT cluster catalogs.
-* v17.10: Version of the code at the time of submission of the ACTPol cluster catalog paper.
+* **v17.10:** Version of the code at the time of submission of the ACTPol cluster catalog paper.

 ## Related codes

 Catalogs produced by nemo can be fed into:

-* [Sourcery](https://github.com/mattyowl/sourcery) - a package which creates and serves a live, editable web database.
+* [Sourcery](https://github.com/mattyowl/sourcery) - a package that creates and serves a live, editable web database with multi-wavelength imaging.
 * [zCluster](https://github.com/ACTCollaboration/zCluster) - a code for estimating cluster
   photometric redshifts.